-January 1 - December 31, 2022
+January 1 - December 31, 2025

-March 15, 2023
+March 15, 2026

-If an IIT qualified lead investigator certification was issued during the relevant calendar year, the IIT qualified lead investigator would not be required to complete the annual eight hour continued training until the following year that they were granted their certification.
+If an IIT qualified lead investigator certificate was issued during the relevant calendar year, the IIT qualified lead investigator is not required to complete the annual eight hour continued training until the following calendar year.
 However, they would still be required to train with the IIT as a unit on an annual basis.

-An IIT lead commander, or their designee, completes the IIT Annual Training Attestation form and submits a roster of their IIT to WSCJTC.
-Once the attestation is received by WSCJTC, the review process by LETCSA staff begins.
+An IIT Lead Commander, or their designee, completes the IIT Annual Training Attestation form and submits a roster of their IIT to WSCJTC.
+Once the attestation is received by WSCJTC, LETCSA staff begins the review process.